 10 Responsibilities of a EU Authorised Representative

 The responsibilities and role of the EU Authorised Representative (or EUAR) is now in the spotlight as a result of the UK’s decision to leave the EU.
 Many companies have previously chosen EU Authorised Representatives from the UK and, as a result of the referendum, will now need to choose a new representative within the EU.
 In this blog post we will look at the 10 of the main responsibilities of an EU Authorised Representative.
 We also highlight some of our writing on this topic.
 After all, the EUAR will be an essential role within a medical device company when the new MDR is introduced.

-Editor’s Note: This is one of the top five most read articles ever on our website.
+Editor’s Note: This is one of the top five most-read articles ever on our website.
 We have continued to ensure that the content in this article is relevant.
 To assist you in your research on the issue of EU Authorised Representatives we would also like to highlight other articles.
 We looked at the issue of the EU Authorised Representative and how the role will change with the introduction of the MDR here.

 10 Responsibilities of a European Authorised Representative: